Xiaofei-it/Shelly/doc/MORE_DOMINOES.md

         .commit();
 ```

-Note that `TaskDomino.endTask()`` will keep the result of the task, thus you can perform more actions
+Note that `TaskDomino.endTask()` will keep the result of the task, thus you can perform more actions
-after the execution.
+with the result after `endTask()`.
 See the above for example.

 ## Retrofit Domino